• Skip to primary navigation

 Best time to see sea turtles in Costa Rica

-Some turtles are present all year long.
 You can see sea turtles on both the Caribbean and Pacific.
+They nest at different times of the year.

-The best time of year to see turtles in Costa Rica is the rainy season or July – December.
+The best time of year to see turtles in Costa Rica are the rainy season months, July – December.
 This is when the mass gatherings are the most intense.

 Best places to see sea turtles in Costa Rica

 • Las Baulas National Park: This national park was established in 1990 to protect leatherback turtles from poachers.
-You can see them on Playa Grande in Oct – May laying their eggs.
-You have to reserve in advance for a spot and it is for turtle viewing only.
-Unfortunately the number of nesting leatherback turtles have decreased each year but it’s still an important turtle nesting site.
+You can see nesting turtles on Playa Grande in Oct – May.
+Unfortunately the number of nesting leatherback turtles decrease greatly each year but it’s still an important turtle nesting site.

 • Tortuguero: This national park in the Northern Caribbean is one of the best places to see turtles in Costa Rica.
 Additionally, it is one of the most important endangered green turtle nesting sites in the Western Hemisphere.
 Turtles come here from the months of July to October to lay their eggs.
-In November, you can see babies hatching.
+Best month is September to see nesting turtles.

-• Santa Rosa National Park: Two beaches in Santa Rosa National Park, Naranjo and Nancite, are one of the few places in the world to experience “arribadas” or the mass nesting of turtles.
-However, it is difficult to visit this national park since the road is in extremely bad condition and is usually closed off in rainy season.
-As a result, mostly researchers and biologists visit this park.
+• Santa Rosa National Park: One of the beaches in the national park, Playa Nancite, is one of the few places in the world to experience “arribadas” or the mass nesting of turtles.
+However, being a national park with strict land access, only researchers/biologists with permits may visit this beach.

 • Osa Peninsula and Corcovado: Many of the beaches are nesting sites for 3 species of turtles.